-In 2022, for our seventy-third competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for stimulating thought and encouraging work on the phenomenon of gravitation.
+In 2023, for our seventy-fourth competition, the trustees of the Gravity Research Foundation are offering five awards for short essays for stimulating thought and encouraging work on the phenomenon of gravitation.
 The stipulations follow:

-(1) We will make these Awards on May 15, 2022 for the best and most well-written essays about gravitation, its theory, applications, or effects.
-Essays must be 10 pages or fewer using double-spacing, 12-point font and 1-inch margins including a small number of diagrams, tables and equations.
+(1) We will make these Awards on May 15, 2023, for the best and most well-written essays about gravitation, its theory, applications, or effects.
+Essays must be 10 pages or fewer using double-spacing, single column, 12-point font and 1-inch margins including a small number of diagrams, tables, and equations.
 Title and reference pages are additional and not included in the page count.
 The subject matter may or may not be original research.
 The essay competition is not intended to replace a research journal where the detailed results of original research are submitted.
 Essays should not give lengthy detailed mathematical calculations nor detailed descriptions of an experimental setup.
-Essay ideas should be self- contained and understandable – not dependent on reading other documents.
+Essay ideas should be self-contained and understandable – not dependent on reading other documents.

 The Second Award will be $700.00

 (3) Essay must be typed in English and e-mailed in a single PDF file by March 31, 2023.
 One essay only will be accepted from each author.
 Notify us within 24 hours if you do not receive an e-mail confirmation of your submission.

 (4) Title page should include all the following: essay title, authors’ names (specify corresponding author), e-mail and mailing addresses, submission date, an abstract of 125 words or fewer, and the statement: “Essay written for the Gravity Research Foundation 2023 Awards for Essays on Gravitation.”
 Pages should be numbered.

 (5) The decision of the judges will be final.
 No reviews or comments will be provided.

 (6) Contestants can find the awards announcement posted on our website: gravityresearchfoundation.org around May 15, 2023.